mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 To create a new endpoint click on the `Add new` button in the card and fill in **Route base path** and the **Default state** property for the new endpoint.

-Please note that these endpoint must be unique through all the configured CRUD, the Console will check for you that this constraint is satisfied when creating or editing any CRUD route in your project.
+Please note that these endpoints must be unique through all the configured CRUD, the Console will check for you that this constraint is satisfied when creating or editing any CRUD route in your project.
 In case this happens you will be warned with an error message.

 ![newEndpoint](img/newEndpoint.PNG)